Universal Picking Solutions for Industry 4.0

 RANDOM BIN PICKING

-There are no restrictions when randomly stacking the pieces inside the container.
+There are no restrictions when randomly stacking the pieces inside the bin

-Risk of collision with the container, the environment and other parts.
+Risk of collision with the bin, the environment and other parts

 SEMI-STRUCTURED BIN PICKING

-Parts are positioned in the container with some degree of organization and predictability.
+Parts are positioned in the bin with some degree of organization and predictability, although exact location may change

-Simplifies the vision process to locate and inspect parts.
+Simplifies the vision process to detect and inspect parts

 It is a flexible solution to determine static 3D surfaces: